stats285/stats285.github.io/elasticluster_tutorial/elasticlusterjob-tutorial.md

 Any unique email address can get a [$300 credit toward Google Compute Engine time](https://cloud.google.com/free).
 Google provides a good overview of their system for technical computing [here](https://cloud.google.com/solutions/using-clusters-for-large-scale-technical-computing).
 This part of the tutorial has been cribbed from the Google authored tutorial to run "[R at Scale](https://cloud.google.com/solutions/running-r-at-scale)".
 Basically, you are going to create an project and credentials using the Google Compute Engine dashboard.
 Those credentials will be used by Elasticluster to instantiate the cluster.
 Because the Stanford cluster, Sherlock, uses SLURM to configure the nodes, we will use SLURM on GCE too.
 We are going to follow the modernized instructions from the "[R at Scale](https://cloud.google.com/solutions/running-r-at-scale)" page.
 - Sign up for a [free Google Cloud account](https://cloud.google.com/free).
 - Start at [GCP Dashboard](https://console.cloud.google.com/)
-- Create a project from "IAM & Admin" menu choose "Create a Project".
-	- This project name is typically a combination of two random words and a number, e.g. "`superb-garden-303018`".
-Take note of this project name.
+- Select the 3 bars in the top left >> IAM & Admin >> Create a Project.
+Choose a project name and take note of it.
 - Make sure that billing is [configured for your account](https://cloud.google.com/billing/docs/how-to/modify-project).
-- Enable Compute Engine API and Firebase API in "[APIs & Services](https://console.cloud.google.com/apis)"
-- Enable Project Credentials in the [Credentials menu](https://console.cloud.google.com/apis/credentials) on the "[APIs & Services](https://console.cloud.google.com/apis)" dashboard.
+- In the search bar at the top, search for "Compute Engine API" and enable it.
+Similarly, enable "Cloud Storage for Firebase API"
+- Navigate to the [APIs & Services](https://console.cloud.google.com/apis) dashboard and click "Credentials".
-	- Select your Google Cloud project.
+	- Ensure your Google Cloud project is selected at the top.
 	- Click Create credentials.
 		- Click "OAuth client ID".
+		- If you need to configure the OAuth Consent Screen, choose "External", any App Name, and your email for "User Support Email" and Developer Contact Information.
-		- In the "Create client ID" page, for Application type, select "`Desktop`".
+		- In the "Create client ID" page, for Application type, select "`Desktop app`".
 		- Take note of the "Client ID" and "Client Secret".
 These will be required later for Elasticluster to create the cluster.
 As these credentials control access to your account, treat them with care; your budget may be at risk.
 (You can get them again if you lose them.
 Do not share them with classmates.)
 			- Example Client ID: "`308342824695-eimtr7e8bqo7lotqlumj5mfmta1co8o4.apps.googleusercontent.com`"
 			- Example Client Secret: "`_IdXWkmrunCuSLmPhL0ouaeV`"